Gear Reviews9 min read

 The Bottom Line

-You don't need a grooming salon for most maintenance tasks.
-With these six tools and some patience, you'll keep your dog looking and feeling great — and save hundreds of dollars per year in the process.
-Start with the slicker brush and nail clippers, and add tools as you get more comfortable with the routine.
+You really don't need a grooming salon for standard maintenance.
+With these six tools and a little patience, you'll keep your dog looking great and save hundreds of dollars a year.
+Your dog will probably thank you for letting them stay home, too.
+I recommend starting simple.
+Get the slicker brush and nail clippers first.
+Add the other tools as you get more comfortable with the routine.